-Good allyship for women in the workplace means going out of your way to speak up for the good work of your female colleagues and being proactive with promoting top female talent.
+Active allyship for women in the workplace means going out of your way to speak up for the good work of your female colleagues and being proactive with promoting top female talent.
 Whether they are in the room or not, recognize the work done by your female colleagues and build them up in front of your colleagues and executives and especially in promotion or compensation meetings.

 Finally, allyship means fostering a growth-oriented workplace culture that is safe for everyone to admit mistakes.
-It is not an aggressive shaming of the individual, it is about tactfully speaking out and working to course-correct behaviour to lead to better outcomes for everyone.
+It is not an aggressive shaming of the individual; it is about tactfully speaking out and working to course-correct behaviour to lead to better outcomes for everyone.

-I believe that being a good leader begins with being a good ally.
+Being a good leader begins with being a good ally.
 When we recognize our own shortcomings, commit to helping raise up those around us, and use our voice to speak out for the marginalized members of our team, we can build stronger organizations.